Contents

 Getting Executive Buy-In

-Scaling up procurement needs investments, whether that is an investment is in resources, technology, etc.
+Scaling up procurement needs investments, whether that is an investment in resources, technology, etc.

-So while scaling up a procurement organization is a noble goal, the investment in resources needs to be justified like any other investment.
+So, while scaling up a procurement organization is a noble goal, the resource investment needs to be justified like any other investment.

-Especially when the investment is all Opex except some portion of the technology investment could be capitalized, the investment in resources impact the EBITDA both from SG&A expenses and impact through reduced cost.
+Especially when the investment is all Opex except some of the technology investment could be capitalized, the investment in resources impacts the EBITDA both from SG&A expenses and impact through reduced cost.

 Getting Buy-In For Investment In Resources

-Most of the procurement professionals report up to finance, so that means getting the approval from Chief Financial Officer.
+Most of the procurement professionals report to finance, so that means getting approval from the Chief Financial Officer.

 Here are some suggestions on how you should present the business case for approval